awni/speech/README.md

 Consider adding this to your `bashrc`.

-You can verify the install was successful by running the tests from the top level directory.
+You can verify the install was successful by running the tests from the `tests` directory.

 ```
+cd tests
 pytest
 ```